overnode-org/overnode/examples/README.md

 - run `vagrant up --provision` to create virtual machine environment and complete the build tasks

-When build is finished, images are available in ../lib directory.
+When build is finished, images are available in root directory.

 ## Run the build (building in localhost)